IN A WORD: 2021 Was the Year of “Issuing”

 More disruptors across the FinTech spectrum began offering digitalfirst online and mobile experiences, new services and strategic business initiatives to quickly grow their customer bases.
 The obvious move was to begin offering bank and credit card accounts on top of their own savings, early wage access, remittance, investment or other products.
 Revolut’s plan to launch a credit card into the U.S. market and Digit’s new bank account offering are great examples.

 Challenged by these disruptors, legacy financial services firms and even retailers joined the fray.
-From Liberty Mutual and Geico modernizing how they pay out claims to Fortune 500 companies launching their own challenger bank brands, the pressure was on to modernize.
+From GEICO modernizing how they pay out claims to Fortune 500 companies launching their own challenger bank brands, the pressure was on to modernize.

 New accounts became the currency of these offerings.
 Disruptors and legacies alike pushed new bank and credit card accounts to entice customers.
 The result has been a wave of new account issuances.
 According to Statista Research, the seven leading challenger banks in the U.S. alone grew their user base by 40% between 2019 to 2020.
 Most of those new users represent new accounts, with the total number undoubtedly growing even more in 2021.